 Tire size options

 Regardless of wheel size, most modern mountain bike tires range from 2.0-2.6-inches in width.
 Racers, riders on smoother trails, or those who also use their mountain bikes for commuting, will tend to run 2.0-2.3-inch tires.
 Dedicated trail and enduro riders will most often run wider 2.4-2.6-inch tires for increased traction and control in demanding trail conditions.

-In general, more narrow tires will be lighter and will feel faster on smooth ground, while larger tires can be run at lower pressure to increase ride quality, traction, and confidence in rough terrain.
+In general, narrower tires will be lighter and will feel faster on smooth ground, while wider tires can be run at lower pressure to increase ride quality, traction, and confidence in rough terrain.

 The tread pattern on mountain bike tires differs depending on the type of riding and riding conditions they are designed for.
 Tires with bigger knobs tend to roll slower on smooth ground but provide superior traction in loose conditions.
 On the other hand, tires with smaller knobs tend to be lighter and more responsive, and in some hardpack trail conditions can provide superior traction to more knobby tires.

 Each Cannondale bicycle is equipped with tires that we believe offer the optimal balance between fast rolling and traction.
 However, if you find you want faster rolling, you can swap to lighter, narrower tires, or if you want more traction, most Cannondale bikes can fit slightly larger, more knobby tires.

 One quick way to dial into the best tires for your local riding conditions is to check in with your local bike shop, or with local riders, and see what tires they’re running.
 Ask questions to learn more about the tire pressures they’re running and if they’re running their tires tubeless or not.
 This can be very helpful if you’re just getting into the sport or coming back to mountain biking after time away.